Air transports of heads of state and government: Mauritania

-Qatar

-The government-owned carrier Qatar Amiri Flight is used to transport royal and other VIP government personnel.

-These aircraft, with the exception of the A320, all fly under a regular Qatar Airways callsign.
-All aircraft fly under Qatari Air Force (QAF) callsigns.

 Saudi Arabia

 Saudi Arabian Government Boeing 747-300 parked at JFK Airport in New York City.

 The Saudi royal family and government have multiple fleets of aircraft at their disposal.
 The Saudi Arabian Government operates a Boeing 747-300, a Boeing 747-400, a Boeing 757-200, an Airbus A340-200 and a Boeing 777-300ER for use by the King of Saudi Arabia.
 Saudi Royal Flight operates an Airbus A318 corporate jet.
 In the mid-2010s the Saudi government struck a deal with Boeing to purchase two Boeing 787s, registrations HZ-MF7 and HZ-MF8 for exclusive use by the Crown Prince of Saudi Arabia, Mohammed bin Salman.
 These aircraft were not painted in the normal Saudia livery, but in the livery for aircraft operated by the Saudi Ministry of Finance and Economy.
 Other aircraft operated by the ministry are three Boeing 737 Business Jets and three Gulfstream G300s.
 Other aircraft used by Saudi royals are two Boeing 737-700 BBJ and one Gulfstream G450 operated by the Saudi Air Force, painted in an all-white livery with a Saudi flag on the tail and green stripes across the fuselage, and aircraft operated by Saudi Aramco.